The Right to Counsel

 The right to counsel has been consistently extended to any case where the accused risks a potential loss of liberty.1

-Twenty-four states filed amicus briefs to the Supreme Court is support of s constitutionally protected right to counsel.
-These states urged the Court to impose a new standard of fairness on state criminal proceedings in order to improve the entire scope of the criminal justice system.
+Twenty-four states filed amicus briefs to the Supreme Court when it heard Gideon v.
+Wainwright, urging the Court to impose a new standard of fairness on state criminal proceedings by mandating that states provide counsel to indigents in felony trials.

 The right to counsel is also enshrined in Louisiana's constitution.
 Article 1, Section 13 states that any person who is indigent and has been arrested or detained for any offense has a right to a court appointed attorney "at each stage of the proceeding".
 Further, the legislature is directed to "provide for a uniform system for securing and compensating qualified counsel for indigents".